-Cab lived in Bolton, Lancashire, where he ran a well respected gymnasium in Bridge Street.
+Often billed as American Cab's background was a little more prosaic, coming from the Lancashire town of Bolton, where he ran a well respected gymnasium above the Co-Op in Bridge Street.
 The gym was well respected because it was cleaner and better organised than most, and those attending were required to conform to Cab's high standards of discipline.

-We understand that Cab Cashford was also a popular wrestler in Spain and appeared in the British comedy film, "It's A Grand Life" (1953) alongside Diana Dors and Frank Randle.
+Cab Cashford was also a popular wrestler who worked in Spain and appeared in the British comedy film, "It's A Grand Life" (1953) alongside Diana Dors and Frank Randle.

 Jack Cassidy had a tendency to scare the living daylights out of fans when introduced by the Master of Ceremonies.
 Without warning, the cowboy jacketed stetson wearing wrestler would draw two revolvers from his holster and shoot them into the air.
 These proceedings were usually followed by a pretty rough bout in which the heavyweight rule bender would enrage fans with his dastardly deeds.

 Jack, whose home was more Manchester than the Calgary from which he was billed, was a protégé of Jim Hussey.
 He turned professional after leaving the army, having served in France during the Normandy landings.

 Jack was an Army Dispatch rider.
 One day he and his motorcycle was hit by a German shell, and he and his bike were blasted off the road and ended up in a heap at the bottom of a steep embankment.
 He was lying cut and injured for two days before a passing American convey picked him up and ferried him to a Red Cross hospital in Paris.

 Following the war Jack turned professional Jack wrestled for over twenty years, mostly on the independent circuit, but did do some work for Joint Promotions.
 Many a young wrestler owes his career to Jack who was one of the top promoters in Manchester and the north.